 It goes without saying that in all of these areas you must use some common sense and behave accordingly.
 If everybody on the beach is wearing a swimming costume, wear yours too, even moreso if there are children around!
 Here is a list of the beaches and rocks:

-After a rule was emitted in the summer of 2016 on behalf of the Capoliveri Town Council, here you will find the first beach exclusively for nudists: the perfect place if you don't want to wear a swimming costume and enjoy the sea in complete freedom.
+After a rule was emitted in the summer of 2016 on behalf of the Capoliveri Town Council, Acquarilli is the first beach for nudists on the Island of Elba: the perfect place if you don't want to wear a swimming costume and enjoy the sea in complete freedom.
 This beach is mostly made up of small, black stones so it gets very hot at the peak of the summer.
 We strongly advise you to take your sun umbrella with you.
 There are no bars on the beach.

 There are high cliffs behind it which means the sun sets quite early in the afternoon.
 The walk down to the beach isn't very easy because the road is quite steep with a difference in level of about 100 metres, but the view of the sea bed from the top of the road makes it more than worth it.

 A small beach near Lacona (about 80 metres long) that can be considered a small beach whose access, in actual fact, is from the Stella Mare Campsite.
 You can get to it from the rocks on the left of the beach of Lacona, just walk along them until you get to some steps that lead to the campsite, then go through the campsite until you get to a white house: the path that leads to the nudist beach starts there.